World Boxing Council chiefs have updated the current status of a bid for Canelo Alvarez to fight for the vacant WBC super-middleweight title.

 “The WBC has received registration to participate in this process by TUFF Promotions / TUFF Boxing through Mr. Simon Whittle.

-“All parties are hereby notified of the new date.”
+“All parties are at this moment notified of the new date.”

 The situation gives Oscar De La Hoya and those making the decisions at DAZN an extra couple of weeks to prepare.
-But the simple fact is that Canelo wants to fight, and he wants the 2020 money owing.
+But the simple fact is that Canelo wants to fight and wants the 2020 money owing.

 Signing a lucrative deal in 2018, Canelo was guaranteed $365 million over ten fights.
 DAZN is not granting him the ability to fight means he gets no money.